-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we pay them only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9, Coordinating benefits with other coverage. - We cover hospitalization for dental procedures at Plan facilities only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
-See Section 5(c), Hospital benefits, for inpatient hospital benefits.
-We do not cover dental procedures except as described below. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - No precertification is required for accidental injury to teeth.
-Accidental injury to teeth services may be obtained from a licensed dentist.
-Please submit claims for services related to accidental injury to teeth according to Section 7, Filing a claim for covered services, of this brochure.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your PSHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your PSHB Plan.
+See Section 9 Coordinating benefits with other coverage. - Plan dentists must provide or arrange your care. - The Standard Option has no calendar year deductible.
+The calendar year deductible for the Basic Option is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment). - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+See Section 5(c) for inpatient hospital benefits.
+We do not cover the dental procedure unless it is described below. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9 about coordinating benefits with other coverage, including with Medicare.

-Benefit Description You Pay Accidental injury benefit Basic Option We cover services to promptly repair (but not replace) a sound, natural tooth, if: Nothing damage is due to an accidental injury from trauma to the mouth from violent contact with an external object, the tooth has not been restored previously, except in a proper manner, and the tooth has not been weakened by decay, periodontal disease or other existing dental pathology.
+Wiedicare.
+Benefit Description You pay Accidental injury benefit Standard Option Basic Option We cover services to promptly repair (but not replace) a sound, natural tooth, if: Nothing Nothing damage is due to an accidental injury from trauma to the mouth from violent contact with an external object, • the tooth has not been restored previously, except in a proper manner, and the tooth has not been weakened by decay, periodontal disease or other existing dental pathology.
 Note: Services will be covered only when provided within 72 hours following the accidental injury.
-Not covered: All charges Services for conditions caused by an accidental injury occurring before your eligibility date We have no other dental benefits
+Not covered: All charges All charges Services for conditions caused by an accidental injury occurring before your eligibility date Dental benefits Standard Option Basic Option We have no other dental benefits Not covered Not covered